Congressional District # 01

 U.S. SMELTER AND LEAD REFINERY, INC.EPA ID# IND047030226

-Since 1985, the U.S. Environmental Protection Agency (EPA) Resource Conservation and Recovery Act (RCRA) Corrective Action program has overseen the remediation and management of lead-contaminated soils within the boundaries of the U.S. Smelter and Lead Refinery, Inc. facility.
+Since 1985, EPA's Resource Conservation and Recovery Act (RCRA) Corrective Action program has overseen the remediation and management of lead-contaminated soils within the boundaries of the U.S. Smelter and Lead Refinery, Inc. facility.
 The remediation of the facility included the placement of the contamination in a Corrective Action Management Unit (CAMU).
 The remediation included the on-site wetlands.
-EPA sampled soil in the residential areas north of USS Lead as part of the RCRA Corrective Action investigation.
-Those sampling results showed that some yards in the East Chicago residential area had high levels of lead.
+EPA sampled soil in the residential areas north of USS Lead as a part of the RCRA Corrective Action investigation.
+These sampling results showed that some yards in the East Chicago residential area had high levels of lead contamination.
 The area includes about 1,500 homes, a few parks, schools, and public buildings.
-Many of the yards are located very close to the USS Lead Facility.
-In 2005, the EPA RCRA Corrective Action program referred the USS Lead site to the Superfund program for the cleanup of the residential portion of the site.
+Many of these yards are close to the USS Lead Facility.
+In 2005, the EPA RCRA Corrective Action program referred USS Lead to the Superfund program for the cleanup of the residential portion of the site.
 In 2006, RCRA Corrective Action amended the referral to include the wetlands as a part of the referral.

 Site ResponsibilityAt this time, this site is being addressed through federal actions.
 EPA will continue to pursue enforcement of any potentially responsible parties throughout its work on the site.